* Concern about both short and long term effects of public and private forest management activities on fisheries resources.

 * Loss of riparian vegetation as a result of livestock grazing.

-* Stream pollution caused by runoff of livestock wastes, fertilizers, and pesticides.
+* Stream pollution caused by runoff of livestock wastes, fertilizers,

 * Impact of livestock on stream habitat.